eporim/eporim/README.md

 I’m a software engineer from Romania, focused on building fast, beautiful, and high-quality web apps.
 Most of my work has been done in full-time roles, but I’ve recently started exploring some side projects on Github.
+I'm currently learning three.js, as I have a passion for creative web development.
-My stack includes modern tools like Next.js, TypeScript, and TailwindCSS.
+My stack includes tools like Next.js, TypeScript, and TailwindCSS, and I’m mostly focused on creating web apps that leverage these technologies.
-I'm currently learning three.js.
-Looking to collaborate on NodeJS projects mostly.
+That said, I’d also be open to exploring projects that use React and JavaScript, provided they follow modern development practices.

 How to reach me: [✉ email](mailto:emil@webops.ro)